Accessibility Skip navigation Site Map Help & Frequently Asked Questions Search field View shopping basket

 An accelerometer is a device that measures the vibration, or acceleration of motion of a structure.
 The force caused by vibration or a change in motion (acceleration) causes the mass to "squeeze" the piezoelectric material which produces an electrical charge that is proportional to the force exerted upon it.
 Since the charge is proportional to the force, and the mass is a constant, then the charge is also proportional to the acceleration.

 There are two types of piezoelectric accelerometers (vibration sensors).
 The first type is a "high impedance" charge output accelerometer.
 In this type of accelerometer the piezoelectric crystal produces an electrical charge which is connected directly to the measurement instruments.
 The charge output requires special accommodations and instrumentation most commonly found in research facilities.
-This type of accelerometer is also used in high temperature applications (>120°C) where low impedance models can not be used.
+This type of accelerometer is also used in high temperature applications (>120C) where low impedance models can not be used.

 The second type of accelerometer is a low impedance output accelerometer.
 A low impedance accelerometer has a charge accelerometer as its front end but has a tiny built-in micro-circuit and FET transistor that converts that charge into a low impedance voltage that can easily interface with standard instrumentation.
 This type of accelerometer is commonly used in industry.
 An accelerometer power supply like the ACC-PS1, provides the proper power to the microcircuit 18 to 24 V @ 2 mA constant current and removes the DC bias level, they typically produces a zero based output signal up to +/- 5V depending upon the mV/g rating of the accelerometer.
-All OMEGA® accelerometers are this low impedance type.
+All OMEGA(R) accelerometers are this low impedance type.

 Accelerometer Specifications

-Dynamic Range is the +/- maximum amplitude that the accelerometer can measure before distorting or clipping the output signal.
+General purpouse industrial accelerometer with 2-Pin MIL-Style Connector Dynamic Range is the +/- maximum amplitude that the accelerometer can measure before distorting or clipping the output signal.
 Typically specified in g's.

 Frequency Response is determined by the mass, the piezoelectric properties of the crystal, and the resonance frequency of the case.
-It is the frequency range where the output of the accelerometer is within a specified deviation, typically +/- 5%.
+It is the frequency range where the output of the accelerometer is within a specified deviation, typically +/- 5%. g 1g is the acceleration due to the earth's gravity which is 32.2 ft/sec2, 386 in/sec2 or 9.8 m/sec2.

-Grounding There are two types of signal grounding in accelerometers.
+Grounding - There are two types of signal grounding in accelerometers.
 Case Grounded accelerometers have the low side of the signal connected to their case.
 As the case is part of the signal path and may be attached to a conductive material, care must be used when using this type of accelerometer to avoid noise from the ground plain.
 Ground Isolated accelerometers have the electrical components isolated from the case and are much less susceptible to ground induced noise.

 High Frequency Limit is the frequency where the output exceeds the stated output deviation.
 It is typically governed by the mechanical resonance of the accelerometer.